Niqabigeek/TechEnd-Huddle-Landing-page/README.md

 # TechEnd-tutorials
-I will be sharing some of the tutorial assignments i did, over the course of training with TechEnd.
+Collection of some of the tutorial assignments I made, throughout training with TechEnd.